ZomboCode/Krunker-group-edit/README.md

 Can be closed while not used.

-Useful for massive trigger circuits, coloring objects, changing health or respawn timers and way more.
+Useful for massive trigger circuits, coloring objects with a gradient, changing health or respawn timers and way more.

 # Installation guide